A forest in the Taconic range · North Berkshires · Massachusetts

 A 200-acre experiment in tending what comes next.

 Every forest is a record of change.
 Ice ages, fire, clearing, regrowth — the trees standing now are the ones that adapted to what came before.
 We're entering a period of change unlike any in the forest's memory, and the question isn't whether the forest will adapt.
 It will.
-The question is whether we'll learn to think the way a forest thinks — in relationships, in cycles, in patient attention to what's actually happening on the ground.
-We call this forest mind.
-And the work of acting on it, we call tending.
+The question is whether we will.

 The Forest